arjunguha/compsci220-scala/README.md

 environment is mounts this repository at `/home/vagrant/src`.
 So, you can use a text editor on the host to edit files.

+# Preliminaries

+    host$ vagrant up --provider virtualbox

+This will take several minutes.
+If the `Vagrantfile` changes, you can either manually apply the update or run

+    host$ vagrant destroy

+and start again.

 ## Building the course software

-1. Run `vagrant up --provider virtualbox`.
-This will take several minutes the first time you do this.

-2. Run `vagrant ssh`.

-3. Within the SSH session, run `make`
+    host$ vagrant ssh
+    vm$ cd src
+    vm$ sbt compile

 If the build succeeds, you'll be able to run the `scala220` and `check220` scripts that students use in the course VM, in addition to an `admin220`